ucsb-cs16/f22/_lab/lab09.md

 ---

 # Complete survey to help plan for the logistics of the final exam
-All students are required to complete this survey to get their assigned seat for the final: <https://forms.gle/t54c1jnyZdPdTmEk9>
+All students are required to complete this survey by Fri Dec 2 at noon to get their assigned seat for the final: <https://forms.gle/wHupQCCPZ4UVxoWu8>

 # Goals of this lab